Rantoniaina/copy-trade-telegram/README.md

 ## 📱 Telegram CLI

-A command-line interface for connecting to Telegram API using your account.
+A command-line interface for connecting to Telegram API using your account and monitoring messages from channels.

 ### 🛠️ Setup